mklapal/hiring_front2/README.md

 *Note:* The design of the chart is entirely up to you.
 Feel free to create it the way you find best.
 Also nothing except the instructions here is strictly defined and you may use whatever you feel comfortable with it.

+*Note:* To make it easier for you, you can add the logic to calculate genders and values into the view.
+In real example this should be part of controller but here you can do it also in the view.

 Hope you enjoy it :)

 # Original README